lukensmall/pkg_ping/README.md

 -h will print the "help" options.

--O will override searching for snapshot and search for release.
-It will override searching for release mirrors and search for snapshot if it is a release.
+-O will override and search for release mirrors if it a snapshot.
+It will search for snapshot mirrors if it is a release.

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.

 -S (“Secure only”) option will only choose https mirrors.
-Otherwise, http and ftp mirrors will also be chosen.
+Otherwise, http and ftp mirrors will be chosen.
 The ftp mirrors are turned into http mirror listings and deduplicated. http/ftp mirrors are faster than most https mirror selections, however they pass over the internet without encryption.
 Integrity is still preserved by not using -S, but it will not provide secrecy.